GPUOpen-Archive/CodeXL/BUILD.md

     * __hsadir 'dir'__: by default, when building the HSA Profiler binaries, the build scripts will look for the HSA/ROCR headers under /opt/rocm/hsa.
 You can override this location using the "hsadir" switch.
     * __quick__ or __incremental__: performs an incremental build (as opposed to a from-scratch build)
     * __clean__: performs a "clean" of all build targets, removing all intermediate and final output files

+#### Running CodeXL
+If CodeXL displays an error indicating that it is unable to establish a connection with the CodeXL remote agent, copy the CodeXLRemoteAgentConfig.xml file into your CodeXL binary folder.
+The source file is in the folder CodeXL/CodeXL/Remote/AMDTRemoteAgent/CodeXLRemoteAgentConfig.xml